ssathya/hugo-static-app/content/posts/Aspire Getting Started.md

 - A page displays the website's homepage.
 In the menu on the left, select **"Products"** to view the catalog retrieved from the Web API.

 Regardless of the tool employed, initiating multiple projects manually or establishing the necessary connections between them can be a laborious and time-consuming task.
 Furthermore, the Store project mandates explicit configuration of endpoints for the Products API, which can be both cumbersome and susceptible to errors.
 In such scenarios, .NET Aspire offers an effective solution by simplifying and streamlining these processes.

-## Ensure.NET Aspire templates are installed
+## Ensure .NET Aspire templates are installed

 To develop .NET Aspire projects, we need to ensure that Aspire templates are installed on our computer.
 We can install and list the Aspire templates using the following commands: